sadiakant/Bantai/README.md

 # Parsbot
 ### What is the project about?
-Parsbot is a discord bot for steem account datas and query all the coin prices.
+Parsbot is a discord bot query all the coin prices.
 Parsbot has a discord bot account for incoming messages and send messages with bot token.
 It currently has 13  commands, of course, according to this desire and development, it may increase or decrease in the future.

 ### Technology Stack
 * Nodejs